 Relationship sync between LeanIX and SAP Signavio is strict which means that the existing relationship data for that specific relation will be maintained by the interface, and hence any manually created relationships will be deleted from the target system.

 When LeanIX is selected as a source, a small filter icon is offered in the Actions column of the configuration row.
 Clicking the icon will open a dialog similar to the LeanIX Inventory.
-It allows you to filter the Fact Sheets that will be mapped into Glossary Items.
-This way you could for example map applications from different departments into different Glossary Categories.
+It allows you to filter the Fact Sheets that will be mapped into Dictionary Items.
+This way you could for example map applications from different departments into different Dictionary Categories.

 You can click the button

-...to open a new dialog that allows you to configure the field mappings for the given Glossary Category mapping.
-These fields mappings define how the attributes of your SAP Signavio Glossary Item are synchronised with the values on the LeanIX Fact Sheet.
-This will obviously depend on which system you have chosen as the source for the given Glossary Category mapping (see step 2).
+...to open a new dialog that allows you to configure the field mappings for the given Dictionary Category mapping.
+These fields mappings define how the attributes of your SAP Signavio Dictionary Item are synchronised with the values on the LeanIX Fact Sheet.
+This will obviously depend on which system you have chosen as the source for the given Dictionary Category mapping (see step 2).

 Use the Documentation field on top to describe the intention of your field mappings for later reference.